pbychikhin/email-manager/Postgres/DB_func_ref.md

 Does not return.
 Raises an exception with hint which has to be caught by the control process.

+* _alias_add(sp_name TEXT, sp_value TEXT, sp_fullname TEXT, sp_active BOOLEAN, sp_public BOOLEAN) RETURNS VOID_
+`sp_name` is an emain alias.
+`sp_value` is a referenced email address.
+`sp_fullname` is an alias full name (or a description).
+`sp_active` is a flag indicating whether the alias is is action.
+`sp_public` is a flag indication whether the alias allows publishing int's name in the public address book.
+Both `sp_active` and `sp_public` can be NULL.
+In this case they will be set to table's defaults.
+Adds a new alias.
+Does not return.
+Raises an exception with hint which has to be caught by the control process.

 ## Data deleting